postmodern/allinfosecnews2opml/README.md

 [Ruby], and maybe add better filtering.
 While I ended up using an ugly regex to parse the markdown list entries, it came out alright.

+**Edit:** you might want to also look at [ShellShark's InfoSec Blogs List], which has *far more* entries; although it's missing some feeds from allinfosecnews.

+[ShellShark's InfoSec Blog List]: https://shellsharks.com/infosec-blogs

 ## Features

 * Only includes the news RSS feeds.